HewlettPackard/Docker-SimpliVity/ops/README.md

 **Figure 35.** Browse to restored virtual machine

 Navigate to the folder named `1111111-1111-1111-1111-...` as shown in Figure 36.
-You will see files with names based on the Docker volume name that you used at the start, in this instance `test_01.vmdk` and `test_01-478...f1f.vmdf`
+You will see files with names based on the Docker volume name that you used at the start, in this instance `test_01.vmdk` and `test_01-478...f1f.vmfd`

-![Locate vmdk and vmdf files][vmdkfiles]
+![Locate vmdk and vmfd files][vmdkfiles]
-**Figure 36.** Locate vmdk and vmdf files
+**Figure 36.** Locate vmdk and vmfd files

 You need to move these two files to the `dockvols` sub-directory named `1111111-1111-1111-1111-...` in the same datastore.
 Right click on the `.vmdk` file and choose `Move to...` as shown in Figure 37.